liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   the full observed-upstream direct replay raw `vp.grad` max abs diff from `3.63e-4` to `2.90e-7`.
 This is still benchmark-only code, not a production propagator change.
+- Production-interface parity on reduced validation geometry (`3` shots, `200x88`, `nt=3000`, `200` receivers) preserved receiver outputs and loss exactly, with raw `vp.grad` max abs diff `2.90e-7`.
+The experimental path is still slower (`0.338x` total) because it is a Python-loop prototype, so the next task is implementation design rather than immediate production replacement.